EdwardMGonzalez/Skolden/Adventures/second_session.md

 sets of eyes behind her.

 Encountered a werewolf on the roof of the barn.
 He ran into the house.
-Inside is a green ratted banner with the paw of a bear on it.
+Inside the house is a green, torn banner with the paw of a bear on it.

 Landing of the stairs, smashed mirror on the south wall.
 Tapestry of a dude, wife, son, and large dog.